70 Pine Street: Entrances

-The western entrances on Pine and Cedar Streets are located near the western end of the building and are two stories tall.
+The western entrances on Pine and Cedar Streets are near the western end of the building and are two stories tall.
 Each portal contains two sets of revolving doors.

 Interior

-At the time of 70 Pine Street's construction, developers had to consider skyscrapers' profitability in conjunction with height.
-70 Pine Street was designed to accommodate between 7,000 and 8,000 employees, more than nearly every other skyscraper at the time.
-The interior spaces were thus designed with high capacity in mind.
+At the time of 70 Pine Street's construction, developers had to consider skyscrapers' profitability in relation to their height.
+70 Pine Street was intended to accommodate between 7,000 and 8,000 employees, more than nearly every other skyscraper at the time.
+The interior spaces were therefore designed with high capacity in mind.
 The building contains 864,988 sqft of interior space.
 When it opened, there was 1,045,000 ft2 of gross floor area, of which 680,000 ft2 was available for lease.
 Offices were arranged in a "U" shape, wrapping around the mechanical core on the north, east, and south.
 The northern and southern elevations of the facade are staggered because of the setbacks, maximizing natural light in each office.